zmkfirmware/zmk-cli/README.md

 ## Install pipx

-ZMK CLI can be installed directly with pip, but using [pipx](https://github.com/pypa/pipx) is recommended to avoid conflicts between Python packages.
+ZMK CLI can be installed with pip, but using [pipx](https://github.com/pypa/pipx) is recommended to avoid conflicts between Python packages.

 ### On Windows and Linux